 Organ weight analysis is a useful endpoint in determining organ toxicity39,41–43.
-An increase in liver weight,which may be in the formof hepatocellular hypertrophy (increase in size) or hyperplasia of organelles (increase in number), is majorly indicative of toxicity29,44.Our results showed a more persistent toxic effects on the liver compared to the kidney, and though alteration in organ/body and organ/brain ratios remains significant when compared with Control and Quinine, kidney stands a better chance of faster recovery (Table 1).
+An increase in liver weight,which may be in the form ofhepatocellular hypertrophy (increase in size) or hyperplasia of organelles (increase in number), is majorly indicative of toxicity29,44.Our results showed a more persistent toxic effect on the liver compared to the kidney, and though alteration in organ/body and organ/brain ratios remains significant when compared with Control and Quinine, the kidney stands a better chance of faster recovery (Table 1).
 This may not be unexpected since the liver has greater exposure to tested substances than any other body organ.
 The histology results (Figures 2 – 5) also confirmed these observations and clearly showed that liver toxicity is more persistent.
-Furthermore, its confirmed that toxicity to the kidneys may be more associated with EOPG or Quinine alone rather than with their respective combination, suggesting that the Q/EOPG co-administration may have potential kidney protective roles at EOPG doses less than 150 mg/kg (Figures 2 - 5).
+Furthermore, itconfirmed that toxicity to the kidneys may be more associated with EOPG or Quinine alone rather than with their respective combination, suggesting that the Q/EOPG co-administration may have potential kidney protective roles at EOPG doses less than 150 mg/kg (Figures 2 - 5).
 Histological examination is a golden standard for evaluating treatment-related pathological changes in tissues and organs.
-This complements chemical pathological data with morphological pathological findings, and gives a piece of more holistic information on toxicity.
+This complements chemical pathological data with morphological pathological findings and gives a piece of more holistic information on toxicity.
 Our current histological findings pointed to the fact that the use of EOPG alone or with quinine may precipitate organ damage.
 Hence, there is a need to exercise caution in the long-term use of the oil.